schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 Pipeline
 =
 This is the pipeline explaining how gamete binning in tetraploid (potato) works.
+Some intermediate data are provided here, if you want to have a test run for some steps given below.

 ##### Step 0.
 Prepare data